mzn-b/WebEngineering/README.md

-# Web Engineering Coding Playground
+# Web Engineering Coding Playground Template

 This repository is designed as the foundation for coding playgrounds in the Web Engineering course.
 It offers a structured space for experimenting with and mastering various web development technologies and practices.
 The project is based on [this](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/Accessibility_troubleshooting) repository from MDN.